Rudolph Valentino: Marriage to Natacha Rambova

-Valentino first met Winifred Shaughnessy, known by her stage name, Natacha Rambova—an American silent film costume and set designer, art director, and protégée of Nazimova—on the set of Uncharted Seas in 1921.
-The two worked together on the Nazimova production of Camille, by which time they were romantically involved.
-They married on May 13, 1922, in Mexicali, Mexico, which resulted in Valentino's arrest for bigamy, since he had not been divorced for a full year, as required by California law at the time.
-Days passed and Famous Players–Lasky (his studio at the time) refused to post bail.
-Eventually, a few friends posted the cash bail.
+Valentino first met designer Natacha Rambova (born Winifred Shaughnessy) while filming Uncharted Seas in 1921.
+The two were introduced by actress and producer Alla Nazimova and subsequently collaborated on Nazimova's production of Camille.
+Eventually, a romantic relationship developed after they formed a friendship based on shared interests.
+They married on May 13, 1922, in Mexicali, Mexico, which resulted in Valentino's arrest for bigamy, since he had obtained only an interlocutory decree of divorce and not a final divorce judgment (which could be obtained only after an year had passed from the interlocutory decree of divorce).
+Days passed, and his studio Famous Players–Lasky refused to post bail, so eventually a few friends posted the cash bail.
 He was also investigated for a possible violation of the Mann Act.

-Having to wait the year or face the possibility of being arrested again, Rambova and Valentino lived in separate apartments in New York City, each with their own roommates.
-On 14 March 1923, they legally remarried at the Lake County Court House in Crown Point, Indiana.